 - Distance to Groningen City Center: A 15-minute taxi to the city center—which you have to call to order—will cost about $33.
 You can also take a $5, 30-minute public bus ride.

 Only a few budget airlines land on the two runways of this miniature airport in Eelde—they service nine destinations, primarily ones that are popular holiday spots for the Dutch.
-Groningen is about three hours from Amsterdam: Take Qbuzz Bus 51 to Groningen Central Station (about a 25-minute ride), then take the NS train to Amsterdam via Amersfoort (about a 2.5-hour ride).
+Groningen is about two hours from Amsterdam though it takes longer via public transportation: Take Qbuzz Bus 51 to Groningen Central Station (about a 25-minute ride), then take the NS train to Amsterdam via Amersfoort (about a 2.5-hour ride).